-Groups of 10 time-mated female rats were administered 0, 250, 500, or 1,000 mg dimethylaminoethanol bitartrate/kg body weight per day in sterile water by gavage from GD 6 to GD 20.
+Groups of 10 time-mated female rats were administered 0, 250, 500, or 1,000 mg dimethylaminoethanol bitartrate/kg body weight per day (mg/kg/day) in sterile water by gavage from GD 6 to GD 20.
 Vehicle control (0 mg/kg) animals received sterile water.

 There were no indications of maternal or fetal toxicity in the dose range-finding study.
 All animals survived to study termination.
 There were no dose-related effects on maternal body weights, body weight gains, body weights corrected for live litter size, or feed consumption.
-The number of pregnant animals, mean number of corpora lutea, dead fetuses, early and late resorptions, and fetal sex ratio were similar across all treatment groups.
+The number of pregnant females, mean number of corpora lutea, dead fetuses, early and late resorptions, and fetal sex ratio were similar across all treatment groups.
 There was a significant positive trend in the mean number of live female fetuses per litter relative to dose.
 There were no exposure-related fetal findings.

-As no maternal toxicity was observed in the dose range-finding study, groups of 25 time-mated female rats were administered 0, 250, 500, or 1,000 mg dimethylaminoethanol bitartrate/kg body weight per day in sterile water by gavage from GD 6 to GD 20.
+As no maternal toxicity was observed in the dose range-finding study, groups of 25 time-mated female rats were administered 0, 250, 500, or 1,000 mg/kg/day in sterile water by gavage from GD 6 to GD 20.
 Vehicle control (0 mg/kg) animals received sterile water.
-In this study, dimethylaminoethanol bitartrate was well-tolerated and there were no significant effects on mortality, maternal body weights, body weight gains, body weights corrected for litter size, or feed consumption during gestation.
-One dam each in the 1,000 mg/kg group was euthanized moribund (GD 21) or found dead (GD 10), but these deaths were not considered dose-related.
-Clinical observations were limited to single or sporadic incidences with the exception of brown or red vaginal discharge, which was observed between GD 14 and GD 21 in 10/20, 3/20, 4/20, and 10/24 dams in the 0, 250, 500, and 1,000 mg/kg groups, respectively.
-There were no notable placental or other maternal gross observations at necropsy with the exception of a significant, but not biologically relevant, positive trend in mean absolute liver weight.
+In this study, dimethylaminoethanol bitartrate was well tolerated and there were no significant effects on mortality, maternal body weights, body weight gains, body weights corrected for litter size, or feed consumption during gestation.
+In the 1,000 mg/kg/day group, one dam was euthanized moribund (GD 21) and one was found dead (GD 10); however, those deaths were not considered dose-related.
+Clinical observations were limited to single or sporadic incidences with the exception of brown or red vaginal discharge, which was observed between GD 14 and GD 21 in 10/20, 3/20, 4/20, and 10/24 dams in the 0, 250, 500, and 1,000 mg/kg/day groups, respectively.
+There were no notable placental or other maternal gross observations at necropsy except for a significant, but not biologically relevant, positive trend in mean absolute liver weight.

 The number of pregnant animals, mean number of corpora lutea, implantations, litter size, live fetuses per litter, and fetal sex ratio were similar across all treatment groups.